umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-with-migrations.md

 We provide a migrator for this package in `Umbraco.Deploy.Contrib`.

 This adds support for migrating Matryoshka Group Separators into native property groups.
-It removes the Matryoshka data types during import and migrates the document, media and member types.
+It removes the Matryoshka Data Types during import and migrates the document, media and member types.
 Native property groups are also changed into tabs, similarly to how they were displayed with Matryoshka installed.

 To use, you register the migrators: